 The Berlin Energy and Climate Protection Programme 2030 (BEK 2030) was adopted by the Berlin House of Representatives on 25 January 2018.
-It reflects the decision to make the city carbon-neutral by 2050 and contains a set of strategies and measures, both in the field of mitigation as well as adaptation to the consequences of climate change.
+It reflects the decision to make the city carbon-neutral by 2050, which has been made in 2016, and contains a set of strategies and measures, both in the field of mitigation as well as adaptation to the consequences of climate change.
 It applies to an implementation period until 2021 and a 2030 development horizon, is subject to regular monitoring and will be updated every five years.
+The next BEK will be revised and released in 2022, especially in order to bring it in accordance with Berlin’s new ambitious climate targets (climate-neutrality by 2045).

 The BEK 2030 advances Berlin’s efforts in climate protection significantly.
 It is the “roadmap” towards climate neutrality.
 Therefore, it contains strategies and measures for all relevant fields of action in the city, which are energy supply, buildings and urban development, industry, traffic and private households.
 It also integrates strategies and measures with regard to climate change adaptation.